glocalcoop/activist-network/wp-content/plugins/nav-menu-roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.7.4 =
+* Change language in metabox to try to explain min caps versus strict role checking
+* keep tweaking the FAQ

 = 1.7.3 =
 * update readme, update error notice, add more links to the FAQ